Back to All Events

 About Sewing Machine Project:

-The Sewing Machine Project (SMP) is a Madison-based nonprofit organization that collects and distributes sewing machines nationally to groups committed to using the machines to provide opportunities to create, learn new skills, build self confidence, and contribute to their own livelihoods and the well being of their families and communities.
-SMP also runs local programs, including mending services in Madison libraries and sewing classes at area community centers.
+The Sewing Machine Project (SMP) is a Madison-based nonprofit organization that serves as a conduit for the sustainable distribution of donated sewing machines to individuals, through nonprofits whose mission is in service to underserved communities.
+Using these creative tools, recipients build skills along with self-confidence—nurturing creativity, expanding possibility, and improving the lives of recipients, their families and their communities.
+The SMP also runs local programs, including mending services in Madison libraries and sewing classes at area community centers.